btrettel/blastersim/to-do.md

 - Test if correct `sys` is output for `run` (old or new)
 - Data to collect from the open literature:
     - sudden contraction data for $A_\text{e}$ and $b$ would be useful for springers
+    - Use loss coefficients to estimate effective area?
+    - Make regression for loss coefficient considering contraction ratio and entrance radius of curvature?
+- Couple BlasterSim with some sort of geometric analysis.
+Optimal transfer port geometry (considering dead space), optimal notch geometry to minimize weight, etc.
 - Have ability to run multiple cycles and terminate when mass gets low in any particular CV.
 - If I use a constant pressure/temperature CV to model a HPA or CO2 tank, then I'll still need a way to estimate the real gas internal energy and enthalpy.
 Going all the way with a better equation of state and thermodynamic properties might not be much more complex.
 I could make each control volume use a different EOS if I want to avoid iterations associated with a different EOS.
 - Arbitrary displacement vs. force curves, using cubic splines for smoothness